 √ Also, conductive gel for face protects the skin from zapping (micro electric shock), and enables the device to glide smoothly without pulling the skin.
 In fact, it is recommended to apply a generous amount of microcurrent gel to ensure good conductivity and an adequate skin protection.

-√ Additionally, some conductivity gels for microcurrents are infused with anti-aging ingredients and act as both, conductive medium and anti aging treatment.
-Usually these microcurrent gels are leave-on, so you don’t have to wash them off after the procedure, and they are also more expensive.
+√ Additionally, many microcurrent gels are infused with anti-aging ingredients and act as both, conductive medium and anti aging treatment.
+Usually these facial conductive gels are leave-on, so you don’t have to wash them off after the procedure, and they are also more expensive.

 To sum up, using conductivity gel provides the following benefits:

 - Enables microcurrent to penetrate into the muscles

 - Protects skin from zapping